J3nn10Cs/J3nn10Cs/README.md

 ## Hi!
 I'm Jennifer 👋

 ## About me
-- I am 20 years old and I am from Lima, Peru.
+- 💬 I am 20 years old and I am from Lima, Peru.
 - 🔭 I am currently learning Web Development
 - 🤔 Explore new technologies and develop software solutions and quick tricks.
 - ☕ I belive, a perfect cup of coffee can be the ultimate solution for any stress.
+- 🎓 Studying systems engineering
 <!--
 **J3nn10Cs/J3nn10Cs** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.